Broadway TicketsDecember shows in New York

 👥 Crowds

-Busy—holiday tourists, festive events, seasonal theatre crowds make Times Square lively.
+Busy.
+Holiday tourists, festive events, and seasonal theater crowds make Times Square lively.

 🧳 What to carry